SFCA Grant Guidelines

 The Review Procedure

-HSFCA staff conducts an initial review of all proposals received to determine eligibility.
-HSFCA staff then review proposals preliminarily on the basis of the following criteria:
+SFCA staff conducts an initial review of all proposals received to determine eligibility.
+SFCA staff then review proposals preliminarily on the basis of the following criteria:

 - Completeness of application

 - Ability to carry out proposal as demonstrated by past performance on other activities and programs

 - Applicability of project to agency’s current strategic plan

 - Project’s alignment with funding criteria

 Following the staff review, the SFCA convenes peer review panels made up of community volunteers selected from a pool of applicants.
 Panelists then evaluate all proposals determined to be eligible for funding.
 After serious consideration and discussion, the review panels recommend to the SFCA those proposals that merit funding.
 The SFCA Commission has final approval of funding decisions.

 - The extent to which the proposed program or activity meets the goals established by the HSFCA in accordance with its legislative mandate and Strategic Plan 2013-2018